ChatKitty/chatkitty/README.md

 # ChatKitty UI, Core SDKs, and examples

 ChatKitty is a powerful tool for integrating chat features into your web applications.
 It offers a comprehensive set of functionalities that enable developers to create a rich chat experience with minimal effort.
-Whether you're building a messaging app, adding chat to a social network, or integrating customer support chat into your application, ChatKitty provides all the necessary components to get started quickly and efficiently.
+Whether you're powering buyer–seller conversations in a marketplace, secure patient–provider messaging in telehealth, real-time team chat in a SaaS product, in-game party/guild chat, live stream Q&A with moderation, classroom discussions in edtech, or courier–customer updates in logistics, ChatKitty provides all the necessary components to get started quickly.

+Plug it in, customize the UI to match your brand, and ship a polished chat experience in minutes.

 ## Features